-This month the blog turns 1 — yayy!!!
+This month is 1 year since my blogging started — yayy!!!
 Or so you would think.

 I told myself I’d give it a year.
 After a year, I would take a look at where the blog was and where I was in my personal life, and then I would decide if it was worth the time and effort I’ve put into it.

 The year is up.
 It’s time to take a real look at where I’m at.

 Everyone says not to expect to make money your first year.
 But, as I recently said to a friend–what other job would you take where you do not plan to make money for an entire year?

 And it is a job, a full-time job.
 When I first started, I was naive.
 I had read how much work people said it was, but I thought they must surely be exaggerating.
 Travel, take some pics, write about it, hit publish.
 It doesn’t sound that difficult, right?

 But there’s a lot more to it than that.
 Editing photos, writing, editing, and rewriting posts, trying to SEO your posts, networking, promoting on social media, researching, pinning, making pins, tweeting, replying to tweets, posting to IG, and replying to comments on said posts in a timely manner so as to affect the IG algorithm so that you’re featured, responding to comments on your blog posts, the tasks go on and on.

 And I’m sure there’s even more that I’m not thinking of– that’s just what’s on the list of things for me to do today.

 The blog has made very little money– a couple of hundred dollars.
 And actually, when you look at it, after accounting for the initial costs to set the blog up, the courses I’ve joined, the apps I’ve purchased, etc., etc., this blog has